Reverend Richard Cresswell (1815-1882)

 Richard and Frances shared a passion for botany.
 She accompanied him on many of his collecting trips.
 He found microscopic life particularly fascinating and painted the minute life he observed.
 Algae and fungi were among his passions.
 The botanist William Henry Harvey named a species of algae Richard discovered in his honour – Schizothrix cresswelli.
 Richard was a personal friend to seaweed collector Miss Cutler and pioneering marine biologist Philip Henry Gosse.
 He published many papers and also wrote a book on the ‘Flowering Plants and Ferns of Sidmouth’.

 The most important and well-researched area of Richard’s collection is a group of 86 Company School botanical drawings.
 They can be viewed on Collections Explorer and Google Arts and Culture.
 Researchers at the University of Exeter revealed that at least 17 are by three of the most renowned late 18th-century Indian painters – Sheikh Zain al-Din, Bhawani Das and Ram Das.
-They were probably created in the 1790s for Frances’ father Henry Creighton.
+They were probably created in the 1790s for Frances’ grandfather Henry Creighton.

 A new area of research focuses on Richard’s collections of pressed seaweeds.
 Seaweed collecting was a popular pastime for men and women.
 He collected many himself.
 Yet most were collected by women.
 Some names are very familiar in botanical circles – Amelia Griffiths, Mrs Gulson and Catherine Cutler for example all have seaweeds named after them.
 Others are relatively unknown including Sarah Lee, Fanny Hindon, Miss Gatty (presumably the naturalist and author Margaret Gatty’s daughter) and Miss Turner.
 Richard’s daughter Charlotte is also among the collectors.
 Richard corresponded widely, exchanging specimens, observations and ideas.